-TriQuarterly is the literary magazine of Northwestern University and of the MA/MFA in Creative Writing program.
-Edited by graduate students in the program, supervised by faculty, and available around the world, TriQuarterly has remained "an international journal of writing, art, and cultural inquiry."
-TQ is creating an online archive of its own history by publishing individual works from its past, sometimes with new accompanying comments by the writers.
-The Northwestern University Library is embarking on the project of digitizing the entire history of the journal.
-These items will be uploaded to the site as they are ready.
+TriQuarterly is the literary magazine of Northwestern University.
+It is edited by students in the Litowitz MFA+MA Graduate Creative Writing Program and the MFA in Prose and Poetry in the School of Professional Studies.
+Alumni of these programs and other readers also serve as editorial staff.
+Available around the world, TriQuarterly has remained "an international journal of writing, art, and cultural inquiry.
+TQ has created an online archive of its own history by publishing individual works from its past, sometimes with new accompanying comments by the writers.
+The Northwestern University Library has digitized the entire history of the journal.

 As a web journal, TQ has the capacity to add audio, video, and a variety of new and frequently uploaded content to supplement its schedule of publishing issues twice a year.